-Within the School of Computer Science and Mathematics we offer Computer Science BSc, Cyber Security and Computer Forensics BSc, Computer Games Programming BSc, Digital Media Technology BSc and Mathematics BSc.
+Within the School of Computer Science and Mathematics we offer Computer Science BSc, Cyber Security and Computer Forensics BSc, Computer Games Programming BSc and Digital Media Technology BSc.

 Our courses are guided by the philosophy of ‘learning through making' to produce industry-ready graduates.
 This is achieved through an innovative learning and teaching methodology, which combines a studio practice experience, project-based learning through workshops and group work, with a scalable, context driven lecturing on theoretical concepts to facilitate a contemporary approach to problem solving.
 At the same time, the courses comply with the established national and international professional standards in their coverage of the body of knowledge required of industry professionals.